Larry Allen Abshier

-Larry Allen Abshier (1943 – July 11, 1983) was one of six American soldiers to defect to North Korea after the Korean War.
+Larry Allen Abshier (1943 – July 11, 1983) was one of seven American soldiers to defect to North Korea in 1962 after the Korean War.
 He was born in Urbana, Illinois.

-Defecting
+Originally stationed in South Korea, Abshier crossed into North Korea at the age of 19 under unclear circumstances.
+He later became a propaganda figure for the North Korean regime, appearing in state-produced media and reportedly working as an English teacher and actor in North Korean films.
+Abshier lived in North Korea until his death from a heart attack in 1983.

+Defection

 Private Abshier, a member of the 1st Reconnaissance Squadron, 9th Cavalry, 1st Cavalry Division, abandoned his post in South Korea in May 1962 when he crept away from his base and crossed the DMZ into North Korea.
-He was, for three months, the only American in the Democratic People's Republic of Korea, until Private James Joseph Dresnok defected in August.
+He was, for three months, the only American in North Korea, until Private James Joseph Dresnok defected in August.

 In the 2006 documentary movie Crossing the Line, Dresnok recalls waking up to see a white face looking at him.
 "I opened my eyes.
 I didn't believe myself.
 I shut them again.
 I must be dreaming.
 I opened them again and looked and said, 'Who in the hell are you?'
 He says, 'I'm Abshier.'
 'Abshier?
 I don't know no Abshier.'"

-Abshier and three other American defectors, James Joseph Dresnok, Charles Robert Jenkins, and Jerry Wayne Parrish, starred in several films like Unsung Heroes, playing evil Americans.
+Abshier and three other American defectors, Dresnok, Charles Robert Jenkins, and Jerry Wayne Parrish, starred in several films like Unsung Heroes, playing evil Americans.
 Their participation in these films made them instant celebrities.
 Abshier and the other three became a propaganda bonanza, and photographs were leaked outside the country of the four living in utopian North Korea; the men always appeared successful, carefree, and happy.